-As we can see within the Rockfarm opportunity index to the right, the loads available index has steadily increased from the its low point in April of 2020 to its high mark prior to the holidays.
+As we can see within the Rockfarm opportunity index to the right, the load’s available index has steadily increased from its low point in April 2020 to its high mark prior to the holidays.
 Q1 has maintained the holiday surge in volume and, by all accounts, will finish the quarter strong.
 As Q1 rolls to an end, orders must be shipped and cleared from already congested distribution centers.
 Due to capacity tightening, carrier commitments should be confirmed to ensure the committed volume of trucks will be there at the time of tendering.

-In addition to asset partners, shippers are looking toward their non-asset partners (brokers) to identify viable solutions that secures the capacity required to meet their customer requirements.
+In addition to asset partners, shippers are looking toward their non-asset partners (brokers) to identify viable solutions that secure the capacity required to meet their customer requirements.
 In times of tight capacity, the last thing you want is your brokers fighting over the same truck availability, inadvertently inflating the market rate within the available capacity.
 Smaller carriers in the 1 to 5 truck fleets are very keen on the rate indexes and know movement within the load postings illustrates a shipper needing capacity.
-Multiple postings of the same loads is a great indicator that the market rate will keep going up, giving small fleets an opportunity to increase their rate per mile cost to the truck brokers.
+Multiple postings of the same loads are a great indicator that the market rate will keep going up, giving small fleets an opportunity to increase their rate per mile cost to the truck brokers.